ClearCB/ddl-script-database/README.md

 This is a repository to create an script that creates, modify and delete all the information present in a database from an hospital.

 This is an assignment for class.
+In collaboration with [Gema Marquinez](https://github.com/gmarquinez)

 ----